 Working efficiently, effectively and in a spirit of partnership, we support people and societies in developing, transition and industrialized countries in shaping their own futures and improving living conditions.
 This is what the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) is all about.
 As a federally owned enterprise, we support the German Government in achieving its objectives in the field of international cooperation for sustainable development.
 We are also engaged in international education work around the globe.

-In order to support the implementation of PART in the West Bank, we are looking for a full-time (100%)
+In order to support the Police Programme, we are looking for a full-time (100%)

 “Junior Project Advisor”

 Tasks and Functions include but are not limited to: